 by Edely L.Wallace, E-RYT 500, CDT, MLD

 A lymphatic flow insufficiency causes lymphedema.
-This is a progressive, deforming and debilitating condition which causes severe swelling throughout the body.
-Unfortunately, there is a lot of misinformation about this condition, often labeled an incurable disease.
-Lymphedema is a neglected, misdiagnosed, mistreated and mostly unrecognized condition in the US and most countries.
+This is a progressive, deforming and debilitating condition which causes severe swelling throughout the body that slowly and surreptitiously impairs organs, function, and quality of life.
+Unfortunately, there is a lot of misinformation about this condition, labeled as an incurable disease.
+Today, lymphedema is a neglected, misdiagnosed, mistreated and mostly unrecognized condition in the US and most countries.
+However, lymphedema could easily be prevented or managed with simple information and widespread education.

 It is important to know that our Lymphatic System (LS) is a drainage and transport system involved in the disposal of body waste, immune response, and cell nourishment and repair.